latentsp/interview-assignment/README.md

 We integrate with [Argyle](https://argyle.com) to sync payroll data.
 When a user connects their payroll account, Argyle sends webhooks notifying us of new or updated paystubs.
 Your task is to implement the webhook handler and background sync task.

+## Prerequisites
+* Register and init trigger.dev and copy the project id and API key
+* Create a `.env` file

 ## The Task

 Implement a complete data sync pipeline: